 This year, COVID-19 did not prompt extraordinary public health and safety measures for Dr. Colvin and her medical team, who in previous years of the pandemic worked closely with the sponsoring United States Tennis Association to ensure attendees were safe.
 In fact, this year’s event had a noticeably pre-pandemic feel in terms of numbers of spectators and the lifting of many, though not all, health restrictions in accordance with New York State and Centers for Disease Control and Prevention policies, thanks largely to widespread vaccinations.
 There were no reported cases of COVID-19 among participants.

 Reflecting on the past decade, Dr. Colvin takes particular pride in the unwavering level of service the multidisciplinary Mount Sinai team has provided, even during the most challenging times.
 In addition to Dr. Colvin, Mount Sinai’s team of orthopedic sports medicine experts included Dr. Gladstone; Shawn Anthony, MD, MBA; Melissa Leber, MD; Aruna Seneviratne, MD; Eric Small, MD; and new members Maggie Gonzalez and Philip Moris, both medical assistants.

 “The US Open has been a tremendous opportunity for us to provide comprehensive care for the entire athlete,” says Dr. Colvin.
 “It has allowed us to showcase the world-leading medical care that Mount Sinai provides on the local, national, and international stages.”

 Professor of Orthopedics

 James Gladstone, MD

-System Chief of Sports Medicine and Associate Professor of Orthopedics
+Chief of the Sports Medicine Service and Associate Professor of Orthopedics